Myra Molloy: Background

-In late 2012, Molloy sang from the audience at a David Foster concert in Bangkok, impressing him with her clear soprano voice.
-Later in the concert David invited Molloy on stage to sing a duet with tenor Fernando Varela.
-David auspiciously commented, "I'm sure I will be seeing a lot more of you."
-Then in April 2013 David invited Molloy to perform with him in Malibu, California USA at the 65th anniversary of Israel.

-Molloy placed sixth in Season 1 of Rising Star on August 17, 2014, at age 16.
+Molloy placed sixth in Season 1 of Rising Star USA on August 17, 2014, at age 16.

-In 2016 Molloy played the character Wish in HBO Asia's original series Halfworlds II.
+In 2016 Molloy played the character Wish in HBO Asia’s original series Halfworlds II.
 She also co-wrote and performed several songs for the series.

-In November 2016, Molloy performed the songs and voice of Moana in the Thai version of the Walt Disney Studios animated film.
+In November 2016, Molloy performed the speaking and singing voice of Moana in the Thai version of the Walt Disney Studios animated film.
+In 2024, she reprised the role in its sequel.

 Molloy graduated summa cum laude from Berklee College of Music in Boston Massachusetts, majoring in singing and songwriting.
 She was a merit scholarship student.

-Molloy is Kim (Alternate) in the 2018-19 US Tour of "Miss Saigon".

-(2021)Myra is Quinn in movie "He's All That" on Netflix.
+Molloy was the alternate for Kim in the 2018-19 US Broadway Tour of Miss Saigon.
+On screen she’s played Mara Chamberlain on the Freeform series The Bold Type and Quinn in movie He’s All That on Netflix.

+On April 1, 2025, Myra made history as the first Thai person cast to play a leading role in a Broadway musical as Eurydice in the critically acclaimed musical Hadestown at the Walter Kerr Theatre in New York.
+Myra began her run on May 6, 2025.